neo-project/docs/en-us/node/gui/install.md

 >
 > The NEO-GUI client is compatible with the following versions of Windows: Windows 7 (Service Pack 1) / Windows 8 / Windows 10.
 >
-> Pre-Windows 10 systems require [.NET Framework 4.6.2](https://www.microsoft.com/net/download/framework) to be installed.
+> You must install [.NET Framework 4.6.2](https://www.microsoft.com/net/download/framework) on your windows system.

 ## Installing plugin